namtoki/English/wordlist.md

 investment:                         Frankly, I think this investment has weakened the company.
 jewelry:                            He deceived wealthy women and sold them expensive jewelry.
 judgement:                          We concluded that we had made the correct judgement.
+justify:                            You can't justify drunk driving under any circumstances.
 kidnap:                             The missing teenager was not kidnapped but willingly ran away from home with her boyfriend. kneel*:                             All the crew knelt down and prayed for a safe voyage.
 knight:                             The knight and his horse wondered over the meadow in the heavy mist.